Converting between forms, percentage calculations, and working with ratios.

 For CSEC, fluency matters because these conversions are often only one step inside a bigger problem.
 Before calculating, decide what the whole is, what part is being compared, and whether the question wants a fraction, decimal, percentage, or ratio.
 That interpretation is what turns a procedure into understanding.

-These three forms represent the exact same thing—just written differently.
-You need to convert between them easily.
+These three forms represent the exact same thing, just written differently.
+Converting between them fluently is an essential skill.

 A fraction only makes sense when the whole is clear.
 In word problems, identify the total amount before deciding what the numerator and denominator should be.